xStealaBrainrot

 All the Animatronics from Five Nights at Freddy’s (FNAF)

-Five Nights at Freddy’s (FNaF) is a popular independent horror video game franchise created by Scott Cawthon in 2014.
-Players take on the role of a night watchman at a “Chuck E. Cheese”-style pizzeria, needing to survive against murderous animatronics possessed by the souls of children.
+All the Animatronics from Five Nights at Freddy’s (FNAF).
+Five Nights at Freddy’s, often abbreviated as FNaF, is a hugely popular independent horror game franchise created by Scott Cawthon in 2014.
+In the series, players usually take on the role of a night security guard working at a family entertainment restaurant inspired by “Chuck E. Cheese”-style pizzerias.

 All versions of Freddy from Five Nights at Freddy’s (FNAF)

-Freddy Fazbear is the main antagonist and mascot of the Five Nights at Freddy’s franchise.
-He is a brown animatronic bear that sings on stage at Freddy Fazbear’s Pizza during the day and, at night, roams the pizzeria, possessed by the soul of a murdered child, acting aggressively towards the night guard.
+Freddy Fazbear is the main antagonist and official mascot of the Five Nights at Freddy’s series.
+He is portrayed as a brown animatronic bear who performs on stage at Freddy Fazbear’s Pizza during the day, entertaining children alongside the other animatronics.

 • Freddy Fazbear: The original brown bear from FNAF 1.